The Lancaster County Sports Hall of Fame has roots that go back to the late 1970s.

 Honoring local athletes who have distinguished themselves as players and coaches began in 1991 with the distribution of the J. Freeland Chryst Athletic Achievement awards.
 Robert Hicks was the first so honored.

-To date 81 people have been honored with the J. Freeland Chryst Awards.
+To date, close to 100 people have been honored with the J. Freeland Chryst Awards.
 Each Chryst Achievement Awards honoree – before and after the name change – is considered a member of the Lancaster County Sports Hall of Fame.

-Included among the honorees to date are Barney Ewell, Don Wert, Tom Herr, Gene Carpenter, Mimi Senkowski Griffin, Wally Walker and Pam Neiss Stuper.
+Included among the honorees are Barney Ewell, Don Wert, Tom Herr, Gene Carpenter, Mimi Senkowski Griffin, Wally Walker and Pam Neiss Stuper.